Seneral/Node_Editor_Framework/Docs/docs/index.md

 This Documentation intends to give you an overview of the Node Editor.
 It was initially posted by me, [Seneral](http://forum.unity3d.com/members/seneral.638015/), back in May 2015 as a personal project on the [Unity Forums](http://forum.unity3d.com/threads/simple-node-editor.189230/#post-2134738).
-After receiving a great amount of positive feedback I continued improving and supporting it, now featuring a lot of major features you'd expect from a great Node Editor!
+After receiving a great amount of positive feedback I continued improving and supporting it, now, with the help of the community, featuring a lot of major features you'd expect from a great Node Editor!

 The [Github Repository](https://github.com/Baste-RainGames/Node_Editor) was set up by [Baste](http://forum.unity3d.com/members/baste.185905/) during the early development, and now it's the main platform to share and contribute to Node Editor.